lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-04-04-github-ci-services.md

 ---
 I analyzed 370 million files of [614k Github repos](https://github.com/lukasmartinelli/repostruct/tree/master/repos)
 to find out which Continous Integration services developers use.
+I looked at public Github repos that were recorded in the [GHTorrent dataset of 2015-01-29](http://ghtorrent.org/downloads.html) and are **not forks** of other projects.
 The dataset is available at the [repostruct Github Repository](https://github.com/lukasmartinelli/repostruct).

-**tldr:** Travis has won the game but there are still alot of projects that don't use CI at all.
+> **tldr:** Travis has won the game but there are still alot of projects that don't use CI at all.

 <link rel="stylesheet" href="/css/chart.css">
 <script src="//cdn.jsdelivr.net/chart.js/1.0.2/Chart.min.js"></script>